imomayiz/Binary-classification-using-Python/README.md

 ### Preprocessing

--Loads datasets
+* Loads datasets
--Cleans data
+* Cleans data
--Splits datasets into training and test datasets -Additionnaly to cleaned data, outputs datasets on which we operated either tsne or PCA
+* Splits datasets into training and test datasets
+* Additionnaly to cleaned data, outputs datasets on which we operated either tsne or PCA

 ### Classification models comparison